Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

     ```

   - Physical Interface Configuration
     Configure the eno1 (physical Ethernet interface) to activate automatically at boot.
-Set it to manual mode without assigning an IP address.
+Instead of assigning an IP address directly to eno1, it will be treated as a member of br0.

     ```text
       auto eno1